The Host governs the graph

 The Host keeps the desired topology, runner trust, assignments, policy, projection, and audit state under one authority boundary.

-Entangle separates the pieces a distributed AI organization needs: authority, execution, identity, coordination, artifacts, memory, and observability.
+Entangle separates the pieces a coding-agent organization needs: authority, execution, identity, coordination, artifacts, memory, and observability.
 Agents and users can live across machines while Studio keeps the whole graph governable.

 Ownership